sherlockode/advanced-content-bundle/Resources/doc/import.md

 If you want to use our import command, you can configure the directory in which to find the source files.
 If not defined, the import will parse var/acb directory.

 By default, only creation is available.
 If you want to be able to update your entities, you can change the flag `allow_update`

+By default, if not defined at field level, fields will be created as optional.
+If you want your fields to be mandatory by default, you can change the flag `field_default_required`

+To import files to your contents, you need to configure the directory in which to find the source files.
+If not defined, the import will parse var/acb/files directory.
+You can either use a relative path (relative from `%kernel.project_dir%`) or an absolute path (for example `/tmp/files`)

 ```yaml
 # config/packages/sherlockode_advanced_content.yml